nsaranga/cricketstats/README.md

 10. arguments via a dict? dicts should be defined in a separate file
 11. eachball will read better as this(?)ball (same for eachwicket and others)
 12. match - case in multiple if test for the same variable
+13. Release as PyPi module that can be installed via pip